blog-ftr-img

 Creating a model that effectively tells your growth story requires methodical development:

-Ground your model in reality by analyzing existing data patterns.
+Ground your model in reality by analyzing existing patterns.
 Even with limited history, identify relationships between key variables: How does marketing spend translate to leads?
 How do leads convert to customers?
 How do customers grow in value over time?
+Incorporating actual numbers from your historical data is essential—using real, historical figures grounds your projections in reality and helps ensure your startup financial model reflects true business performance.

-Startup financial models should be grounded in historical data to create credible forward-looking projections.
+Startup financial models should be grounded in historical results to create credible forward-looking projections, and founders can deepen this skill by studying the art of financial forecasting for startups.

 These relationships form the foundation of forward-looking projections that investors can trust.